 c.
 Without blemish: The animal must not have any obvious defect.
 God would not accept a defective sacrifice.
 A priest of Israel would examine each animal brought for sacrifice and affirm that it had no obvious blemish or defect.

 i.
 This demonstrates the principle that to atone for the sin of another, the sacrifice must be perfect.
-It could not, at the same time, atone for its own failings and for the failings of another.
+An imperfect sacrifice could neither atone for its own sin nor for the sins of another.

 ii.
 This wonderfully points toward the perfect, ultimate sacrifice and atonement of Jesus Christ.
 Jesus fulfilled this standard perfectly, being a sinless and pure sacrifice without blemish (John 8:29, 8:46, 14:30, and 15:10).